ELIXIR-IIB-training/popgen2019/day3/python_1.md

 #### Setup

 1. Connect to the server as described [here](../WiFi-SSHinstruction.md)
 2. In your home make a folder that you will use for all the python.
-Use a meaningful name *be consistent and descriptive*
+Use a meaningful name *be consistent and descriptive*.
 See suggestions for naming [here](https://library.stanford.edu/research/data-management-services/data-best-practices/best-practices-file-naming)

 #### Software Carpentry lessons